What are the hours of operation at the walk-in clinic?

 I’m an out-of-province student.
 Do I have to pay for healthcare?

 No - You have a provincial health card which covers your basic healthcare needs.
 Once you have registered with a UOHS family physician, you can book an appointment online, by phone or in person.
 Remember to bring your provincial health card and your student card with you to each appointment or walk-in visit at UOHS.
+Students from Quebec are required to pay the non-refundable RAMQ visit fee when accessing services at UOHS.

 I’m an international student.
 Do I have to pay for healthcare?